Architecture

 - Outbound Adapters — ONNX Runtime inference, FAISS vector search (via split ports:

-VectorSearchPortfor ANN search,VectorLookupPortfor 1:1 template fetch,VectorMutationPortfor enrol/delete), OFIQ quality assessment, PAD, and MAD modules.
+VectorSearchPortfor ANN search,VectorLookupPortfor 1:1 template fetch,VectorMutationPortfor enrol/delete), OFIQ quality assessment, PAD, MAD, age estimation, head pose, deepfake detection, face attributes, and super-resolution modules.

 Tech Stack